tfpk/lifetimekata/exercises/04_mutable_references_and_containers/README.md

 Mutable References work exactly the same way as regular references, with regards to lifetime elision.
-The reason we have a chapter about them, however, is that if you have a mutable reference, you might need to tell them compiler about lifetimes even without a return value.
+The reason we have a chapter about them, however, is that if you have a mutable reference, you might need to tell the compiler about lifetimes even without a return value.

 For example, let's take a look at this example: